victorsamsonov/Python-Random-Sudoku-Generator/README.md

 # Python-Random-Sudoku-Generator

-I decided to challenge myself and test my python knowledge while at the same time learning a new library (pygame) in order to grow as a programmer/ CS students.
+I decided to challenge myself and test my python knowledge while at the same time learning a new library (pygame) in order to grow as a programmer/ CS student.
 I decided to go with a random sudoku generator since I would be able to show that I am able to organize my projects and am comfortable with using python.

 The project is Divided into 4 sections: